The 20 Best Airbnbs in San Diego and the Surrounding Region

 Actual thing a reviewer said about this house: “The AC was crucial as we stayed during the San Diego heat wave of 2020!
 The spa and pool were clean and had been cleaned twice while we were there.
 Nice touch.
 The upstairs room was perfect for coffee and check in with work for a quiet morning.
 Water pressure was better than our own home with hot, comfortable showers.
 The street is a col-de-sac (sic) which provides quiet and plenty of parking for guests.
 I can’t say enough about the updated home and the room for our kiddos.”

 Vibe: Transported from the heart of San Miguel de Allende to San Diego’s hipster neighborhood.

 Amenities: Well designed and plant-filled outdoor area with a fountain.
-Great tile work.
+Equally timeless tile work.
 Small but nice.

 Other things to know: It is just a studio, so no extra rooms.
 Also, there is not a full oven, so don’t book this if you’re looking to chef up extravagant feasts.

 Actual thing a reviewer said about this house: “My husband and I had a great stay at the Casita.
 Jason is a great host and is very easy to communicate with.
 The accommodation is conveniently located, it has EVERYTHING that you could possibly need for a great holiday and it is tastefully decorated.”